collarmc/collar/README.md

 [Join the Discord](https://discord.gg/EG2e9dkPBf)

 ## Building
-To build run you will need to have Maven 3 installed.
+To build run you will need to have Maven 3 installed and JDK 15.

 Execute:
 `mvn clean install`